CJJIF

 The following actions are also prohibited:

-in the Ground Fight section, it is forbidden to stand on your
+• in the Ground Fight section it is prohibited to stand on your feet for more than 3 seconds;

 6.13.
 Notes and warnings